 - New Contact – this button works just like the New Customer button described above except that the Customer CheckBox is not checked.
 This puts the contact in the contact section of iPoint instead of the customer section.
 Contacts are entities that do not purchase goods and services from us.
 This is a great place to store addresses for designers, contractors, and property managers.

 - Delete Customer – Make the customer go bye-bye.
 BUT WAIT!!!
 We don’t recommend deleting historical customers.
 Instead, use the Archive checkbox at the top right corner to hide the contact from view.
-That way you can always adjust the customer view to View Archived and still, see all the history of your company’s business.
+That way, you can always adjust the customer view to View Archived and still see all your company’s business history.